Hermann and Dorothea: Background and interpretation

 The story of the well-settled burgher's son marrying a poor fugitive was contained in an account of the Salzburg Protestants who, for their religion, in 1731 fled from their old homes into Germany.
 The inhabitants and conditions of the little town which is the scene of Hermann and Dorothea are pictured in contrast to the turmoil of the French Revolution, for they stand for the foundations on which civilization will always rest.
 The leading characters represent the standard callings of men — the farmer, the merchant, the apothecary-doctor, the minister, the judge.
 The hero is the true son of mother earth, given to tilling the soil and harvesting his crops.

 The life both in family and community is depicted as the fundamental social forms, with some hints of national life.
 The love story of the young couple is free from wild romance, indeed their love makes them look to the future not with any anticipation of pleasure or extravagance, but with the instinctive conviction that the true blessings of life flow from the performance of necessary tasks.
 The public spirit of Hermann's father germinates also in the son's character as his burning patriotism protests against the French invasion.
 But the spirit that permeates the poem as a whole is that of trust in the future and sympathy with mankind.

-Ewald Eiserhardt, who reviews this work for Encyclopedia Americana, cites the serene flow of presentation, the masterly descriptions of landscape and home, the plastic vigor of the main figures, the balance of color, all as rendering Hermann and Dorothea a great work of literary art.
+Ewald Eiserhardt, a reviewer for Encyclopedia Americana, cites the serene flow of presentation, the masterly descriptions of landscape and home, the plastic vigor of the main figures, the balance of color, all as rendering Hermann and Dorothea a great work of literary art.